feminism-chat/feminism-chat.github.io/faq.md

 No. Women get misogyny and men get male privilege.

+# Where do you all live?

+All around the world, not just in the USA.
+So please don't be US-centric.

 # Am I allowed to disagree with you or hold different opinions?

 Yes, but not about everything.
 Some opinions are mandatory.
 The mandatory opinions are: